When out in the wild, we encounter different animals, the majority of which have parts that we might want to extract.

 Benefits of Trophy Hunting

-1. Conservation hunting
+1. Conservation Hunting

 The animal, according to the nation’s Ministry of Environment and Tourism, “was too old to breed but so aggressive that it had already killed calves, cows and other male rhinoceroses in a jealous rage”.

-2. It benefits a country, financially
+2. It Benefits a Country, Financially

 Trophy hunting is a hotly contested activity, majorly witnessed in sub-Saharan Africa, which is rich in wildlife.
-Some countries, technically, still allow for trophy hunting, which occurs at a fee, although how such finances are used is up to the concerned government itself.
+Some countries, technically, still allow for trophy hunting, which occurs at a fee, although how the finances are used is up to the concerned government itself.

-Trophy hunters will also leave money to the economy through accommodation, food, clothing, and in the purchase of hunting equipment.
+Trophy hunters will also leave money to the economy through accommodation, food, clothing, and the purchase of hunting equipment.
 In South Africa, for instance, trophy hunters inject about $250 million year

-3. It contributes to taxidermy
+3. It Contributes to Taxidermy

 Trophy hunting contributes to taxidermy, which in turn is used to record species, including those that are extinct and threatened.
 It also serves to educate, especially the young ones on animals and their parts.

-If trophy hunting is advocated for, of course controllably, it can provide incentives to end poaching.
+If trophy hunting is advocated for controllably, it can provide incentives to end poaching.
 Governments would only allow for the killing of certain animals after the killers pay for it.

 In an ecosystem, each animal depends on the other.
 For instance, an antelope will feed on grass, and a lion will eat the antelope.
 When the lion dies, it decomposes and provides better grass for more antelopes to feed on.
 It is a continuous loop that should never stop.

 In most African countries, conservation is significantly underfunded.
-Allowing for trophy hunting means the governments will be generating some money so that some animals are taken care of.
+Allowing for trophy hunting means the government will be generating some money so that some animals are taken care of.
 The money will then be used to fund conservation efforts in said country.

 Trophy hunting’s biggest competitor is ecotourism.
 The former takes out some animals while the former allows for tourists to come and see said animals.
 In places where ecotourism is not viable, trophy hunting will most likely help out by creating conservation incentives.

-When done properly, trophy hunting can benefit local people, through employment, availability of money and of course the presence of food in the form of meat.
+When done properly, trophy hunting can benefit local people, through employment, availability of money, and, of course, the presence of food in the form of meat.
 If done correctly, and if the money goes to the right people, it will create incentives for the locals to tolerate wild animals without killing them.

 Amazing Facts of Trophy Hunting

-For instance, South Africa no longer allows hunting of leopards, while Botswana issued a temporary ban in government-controlled hunting areas in 2014, meaning trophy hunting is still allowed for other animals in South Africa, or Botswana in other non-government-controlled areas.
+For instance, South Africa no longer allows the hunting of leopards, while Botswana issued a temporary ban in government-controlled hunting areas in 2014, meaning trophy hunting is still allowed for other animals in South Africa, or Botswana in other non-government-controlled areas.

-The Big Five are the lion, elephant, leopard, buffalo and rhinoceros.
-The term was used by early game hunters, who considered the animals, the most difficult and dangerous to hunt on foot in Africa.
+The Big Five animals comprise the lion, elephant, leopard, buffalo, and rhinoceros.
+The term was used by early game hunters and was coined to refer to the top 5 animals that were the most difficult and dangerous to hunt on foot in Africa.

-True to their explanation, they are the five most difficult animals to hunt on foot in Africa, and it is not only because of their sizes but because of how dangerous and difficult it is to track and hunt them.
+True to their explanation, they are the five most difficult animals to hunt on foot in Africa, and it is not only because of their size but because of how dangerous and difficult it is to track and hunt them.
 Out of the five, only the buffalo is not endangered.

 Safari Club International glorifies a culture of death, so much so, that they hold extreme killing derbies celebrating hunting down The Big Five.
-Hunting exotic animals in the US is also celebrated and hunters could earn as much as $6,500 per one head.
+Hunting exotic animals in the US is also celebrated and hunters could earn as much as $6,500 per head.

 Other famous people who have participated in trophy hunting include the former King of Spain, Juan Carlos I, the CEO of Godaddy.com, Bob Parsons, Jimmy John’s founder and CEO, Jimmy John Liautaud, and President Donald Trump’s sons, Donald Jr. and Eric, among many others.